2021 Motorcycle Grand Prix of the Americas

 The 2021 Motorcycle Grand Prix of the Americas (officially known as the Red Bull Grand Prix of the Americas) was the fifteenth round of the 2021 Grand Prix motorcycle racing season.
 It was held at the Circuit of the Americas in Austin on October 3, 2021.

+The race weekend was notable for its Moto3 race, with the race being red-flagged twice due to two separate incidents, involving Filip Salač, Deniz Öncü, Andrea Migno, Jeremy Alcoba and Pedro Acosta.
+The final results have been taken into account after seven completed laps.
+Unlike Salač, the other riders were classified despite of the red flag.

+As a consequence, Öncü was banned from the next two rounds as he was deemed responsible for causing the second red flag from race direction.
+However, Izan Guevara took his first victory on Grand Prix motorcycling level.

 Background

 The event returned after a one-year absence due to the COVID-19 pandemic.
 It was originally scheduled for 18 April, but was postponed on 22 January along with the Argentine Grand Prix due to travel restrictions related to the COVID-19 pandemic, and was replaced by the Portuguese Grand Prix.
 On 23 June, the event was rescheduled for 3 October following the cancellation of the Japanese Grand Prix.